 The Asian and Pacific Islander Obesity Prevention Alliance (APIOPA) is a division of Special Service for Groups.
 SSG is a Los Angeles based non-profit organization that provides community-based solutions, encouraging community involvement and self-sufficiency, to the social and economic issues facing those in greatest need.
 SSG serves as a bridge between people with common needs across traditional ethnic, racial, and other cultural boundaries to identify ways to pool resources by developing and managing programs which serve our many communities.

 Scott is the Program Director of APIOPA.
 He formerly organized the Health Justice Network, a coalition of Southern Californian API health organizations at the Asian Pacific American Legal Center (APALC).
-Outside of work, Mr. Chan is the VP of Policy for the Asian Pacific Policy and Planning Council (A3PCON), and is also a consultant for Asian and Pacific Islanders California Action Network (APIsCAN).
+Outside of work, Mr. Chan is involved in many things: http://www.linkedin.com/in/scottechan.
 Mr. Chan currently holds a master’s degree in Public Administration from California State University, Northridge, and holds a bachelor’s degree from the University of California, Los Angeles.

 Kyle is the Program Coordinator for APIOPA.
-He is currently working on The Roots Community Supported Agriculture (CSA) program, APIOPA’s youth biking programs, and air quality work with the Promoting Youth Advocates club at Mark Keppel High School in partnership with Asian Americans Advancing Justice – Los Angeles.
-Outside of work he is the President of the newly revitalized Japanese American Citizens League (JACL) – Hollywood Chapter.
+He is currently working on The Roots Community Supported Agriculture (Roots CSA) program, APIOPA’s youth biking programs, and air quality work with the Promoting Youth Advocates club at Mark Keppel High School.
+Kyle is also the President of the newly revitalized Japanese American Citizens League (JACL) – Hollywood Chapter.
 Kyle was born in Los Angeles and raised Temple City, CA. He holds a bachelor’s degree in Asian and Asian American Studies from California State University, Los Angeles (CSULA).
 Outside of work he enjoys riding his bike, snowboarding, traveling, and binging on Youtube and Netflix.